What NEMT Brokers Operate in the US?

 Regional Brokers

 Regional brokers are companies that cover a specific region within the country.
 While they typically operate within a geographically close cluster, they often have business operations on both coasts.
-Since their sizes and expectations vary from one broker to the next, requirements for doing business with a regional broker isn’t a set standard.
-It’s a good idea to do your research on individual brokers before trying to get a business deal with them.
+Since their sizes and expectations vary from one broker to the next, requirements for doing business with a regional broker aren't a set standard.
+It's a good idea to research individual brokers before reaching out.
+RouteGenie publishes detailed guides covering each broker's requirements, application process, and service areas, so start with the guide for any broker on your shortlist.

 State Brokers

-Provide-a-Ride – This broker operates in Ohio, partnering with both private and public companies.
+Provide A Ride – This broker operates in Ohio, coordinating transportation since 1989 for hospitals, health plans, government agencies, and schools, partnering with both private and public companies.

 Explore Every Option